Same-sex marriage in Quebec: Civil unions

 On 7 June 2002, the National Assembly of Quebec passed a bill legalising civil unions (union civile, /fr/) for both same-sex and opposite-sex partners, offering many of the same rights, benefits and responsibilities as marriage, including the right to adopt children jointly.
 The legislation passed by a unanimous 82–0 vote, and went into force on 24 June 2002.
-Civil unions are performed by court clerks, notaries, mayors, members of municipal councils or borough councils, municipal officials or authorised religious officiants.
-Once the document is signed by both partners and the witnesses, the union is formally registered with the Director of Civil Status.
+Civil unions can be performed by court clerks, notaries, mayors, members of municipal councils or borough councils, municipal officials or authorised religious officiants.
+Once documents are signed by both partners and the witnesses, the union is formally registered with the Registrar of Civil Status.
 Quebec civil unions are not recognised in other parts of Canada or other countries.